 - Ghiveci: vegetable stew or cooked vegetable salad.

-- Iahnie: soft, dense paste of long cooked beans with spices.
+- Iahnie: a soft, dense paste of long-cooked beans with spices.

 - Fasole batută: mashed, boiled beans with spiced, pepper and garlic, served with diced and fried onions and tomato paste or sauce.

 - Caltaboș or chișcă: a cooked sausage made from minced pork organs and rice, stuffed in a pig’s casing.

 - Drob de miel: a lamb haggis made from minced organs wrapped in a caul and roasted like a meatloaf.